tardate/LittleCodingKata/README.md

-# 478 Little Coding Katas
+# 479 Little Coding Katas

-> Latest addition :sparkles: [GoodGifts](./web/goodgifts) - Using Copilot CLI to build a simple app to find gift suggestions based on my 5-star reviews and their Goodreads wishlist.
+> Latest addition :sparkles: [prettier](./tools/prettier) - About prettier, an opinionated code formatter that supports many languages.
+Used from the command line or with editor integration.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about